-The financial results for the year ended December 31, 2024 continue to represent the business development activities of a light industrial engineering organization.
+The financial results for the three months ended March 31, 2025 continue to represent the business development activities of a light industrial engineering organization.
 The corporate ambition is to build the Company's reputation of its brands and introduce new product innovations through the research, development and marketing of a diverse range of rail and automotive transportation technologies.
 The current macroeconomic environment of inflation, high interest rates, and supply chain problems have significantly affected the Company's financial performance as the traditional demand for rail tank car equipment remains depressed.

 Kelso generates its revenues and working capital from the sales of equipment for service in the rail tank car industry.
-Sales performance for the year ended December 31, 2024 was flat to 2023 and the Company improved its gross margin to 44% demonstrating some stability in the business model; however, the Company's rail business activities remain unpredictable as the low production rates of the rail tank car producers continued to challenge the Company's operations in 2024.
+Sales performance for the three months ended March 31, 2025 was up 19.6% compared to the same period in 2024 while gross margins also improved to 44.6% up from 41.88% primarily driven by the sales mix and the ongoing expense optimization strategies.
+The macro rail business activities remain unpredictable as the low production rates of the rail tank car producers continue to challenge the Company's operations.
 Combined with repair, retrofit and re-qualification operations, rail business activity is expected to be adequate enough to allow the continuation and eventual growth of the Company's rail operations based on the anticipated introduction of new products.

-Revenues, corresponding expenses, financial performance and capital management during the year ended December 31, 2024 reflected Kelso's continued ability to manage the Company's capital resources while navigating difficult market conditions.
+Revenues, corresponding expenses, financial performance and capital management during the three months ended March 31, 2025 reflect Kelso's continued ability to manage the Company's capital resources while navigating difficult market conditions.
 Financial results met the Company's expectations and reflected the revenues and related operational costs of marketing, producing and distributing the Company's proven line of rail tank equipment as well as key investments in new product development and production capability associated with a more diverse product mix in both rail and automotive markets in the future.